2016 Top 10 Best Value Charcoal Grills

-Most charcoal grills are relatively inexpensive, usually have very few moving parts to break, and the best are versatile: They can sear steaks, roast turkeys, and smoke ribs.
+Most charcoal grills are relatively inexpensive, usually have very few moving parts to break, and the best are versatile: they can sear steaks, roast turkeys, and smoke ribs.
 They just require a little more skill than gas because you have to control the temperature with airflow instead of a dial or touchpad.
 You may get your hands dirty with charcoal and you do have to clean the ash out, but we'll let you in on a secret: You're supposed to clean your gas grill too.
+Click here to read more about the pros and cons of charcoal vs. gas.

 The first rule is to disregard the inaccurate thermometers installed on most grills.
 To really know the temperature of the cooking surface you absolutely need a good digital thermometer.